apache/mynewt-nimble/apps/blestress/README.md

    adapts to the advertised use case and runs a test.

    Stress Task vs Semaphore:
-   The rx_stress_start_auto function starts main stress test task that runs all stress tests one by one.
+   The rx_stress_main_task_fn function starts main stress test task that runs selected test or all stress tests one by one.
 The tests are based on event handling, so to synchronize main task with events, a semaphore is used.
    On use case start there is 0 tokens for semaphore.
 After main task starts one of use cases, it comes across a semaphore and has to wait.
-When use case is completed, 1 token is released, so main task can use it to pass through semaphore.
-   The tx_stress_start_auto function works analogically.
+When use cass is completed, 1 token is released, so main task can use it to pass through semaphore.
+The tx_stress_main_task_fn function works analogically.

    Newt target set example: